SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 <br/>
 ##### Configure TLS/SSL Service Listen Port

 By default, the message broker accepts secure messaging client connections on port 55443.
 If this port is acceptable then no further configuration is required and this section can be skipped.
 If a non-default port is desired, then follow the steps below.
-Note this configuration change will disrupt service to all clients of the message broker and should therefore be performed during a maintenance window when this client disconnection is acceptable.
+Note this configuration change will disrupt service to all clients of the message broker, and should therefore be performed during a maintenance window when client disconnection is acceptable.
 This example assumes that the new port should be 55403.

 ```
 (config)# service smf